duct ssSolid or Engineered Hardwood? How to decide which wood is right for you.

 Whether it is solid or engineered, hardwood floors are a sound investment.
-While the initial price tag can be higher than some other types of flooring, hardwood is durable, comfortable and beautiful.
-New technologies have made both solid and engineered hardwood floors even more affordable, environmentally-friendly, and provide a great return on your investment because of their long lifecycle.
+While the initial price tag is higher than other types of flooring, hardwood is durable, comfortable and beautiful.
+New technologies make both solid and engineered hardwood floors even more affordable, environmentally-friendly, and provide a great return on your investment because of their long life cycle.

 Hardwood floors are home-buyers and homeowners top choice today in flooring for their homes.
 Hardwoods today come in a variety of widths.
-They are a natural product derived from renewable sources.
-No other material can match their natural warmth and beauty, while adding value to your home.
+Hardwood is a natural product derived from renewable sources.
+No other material can match the natural warmth and beauty, while adding value to your home.

 Both options are great choices for the home.
 There really isn’t a clear cut choice.
 It depends on a number of factors.
 Here is a summary of what you get with either option.

 - All solids can be sanded and refinished.
 Not all engineered wood floors can.
 It depends on the thickness of the top wood layer veneer.

 - Solid hardwood offer the best acoustics and is preferred in settings where this is critically important.